merciof/trainee-pitang/README.md

 ps: The appointments data on the table is not lost if you refresh the page.
 It is saved on localStorage via contextApi and useReducer.

+## :house: Getting started

+1. Clone this repo.
+2. Install the packages using your favorite package manager ( yarn install or npm install ).
+3. Rename the file config/config.example.js to config/config.js, and add the API_URL value.
+4. Open the browser on: `http://localhost:3000`
+5. The backend must be on too.